macchiato-dev/ristretto/list.md

     this.attachShadow({mode: 'open'})
     this.loaded = false
     this.editor = document.createElement('m-list-editor')
-    this.viewPane = document.createElement('iframe')
+    this.viewFrame = document.createElement('iframe')
+    this.viewFrame.sandbox = 'allow-scripts'
-    this.shadowRoot.appendChild(this.editor, this.viewPane)
+    this.shadowRoot.appendChild(this.editor, this.viewFrame)
     this.shadowRoot.addEventListener('code-input', (e) => {
       this.handleInput()
     })